-The committee must meet the final exam committee requirements of the Graduate College.
-In addition to these requirements, at least one member must be from outside the student's field of specialization and the budgetary department of the student and adviser.
+- The Chair must be tenured or tenure-track. - A Contingent Chair should be named and meet the Chair requirements - At least one member must be from outside the student's field of specialization and the budgetary department of the student and adviser.

 A request for an exception to these rules must be made in writing by the chairperson and approved by the College of Education Associate Dean for Academic Affairs and the Dean of the Graduate College.
-For committee members outside of UIUC, a letter of justification and a resumé must be submitted by the adviser to the College of Education Associate Dean for Academic Affairs.
+For committee members outside of the University of Illinois at Urbana-Champaign, a letter of justification and a resumé must be submitted by the adviser to the College of Education Associate Dean for Academic Affairs.
 In appointing the committee, the adviser nominates members through a Request for Appointment of Final Exam Committee form.
-This form requires the departmental chair/head's review and approval and should be returned to the Student Academic Affairs Office at least three weeks before the examination.
+This form requires the departmental chair/head's review and approval and must be forwarded to the Student Academic Affairs Office at least three weeks before the examination.